apetor56/knights-tour/README.md

 - `src` - implementation of algorithm and graphical content,
 - `tex` - knight texture,
 - `CMakeLists.txt` - top level CMakelist, used to build main program,
-- `setup.sh` - build whole project
+- `setup.bat` - build whole project

 Additionally `.vscode` contains files for debugging and build task.
 Files used only for knight's tour algorithm:
 - `Graph.hpp`,